dtachokteto/aws-okteto-eks/README.md

 1. edit the s3-user-policy.json file with your bucket name
 1. Run `aws iam create-policy --policy-name okteto-user-s3 --policy-document file://s3-user-policy.json`
 1. to attach the policy to the okteto-s3 user get the policy Arn from the output and run: `aws-okteto-eks % aws iam attach-user-policy --policy-arn <instert policy arn> --user-name okteto-s3`
+1. change directory to the root of the repository and folder okteto-helm (`cd ../okteto-helm`)
+1. edit config.yaml with your License key, subdomain, and Cluster Endpoint. save
 1.

 # Project Details